COMP0016-IFRC-Team5/.github/profile/README.md

   is able to convert it into a format that is compatible with the Data Processor.
 It also can generate disaster categorisations.
 - Data Processor: This component processes data from the DesInventar and EM-DAT databases.
-It can aggregate the data and slice the data.
+It can aggregate and slice the data.
 - Data Visualiser: This component visualises the processed data.
 It can generate loss exceedance graphs and tables.